ronaldsuwandi/wearther-blog/source/_posts/2014/03/19 - nodejs-+-backbone-=-wearther.md

 The idea is very simple.
 Each module can broadcast and listen to message, but they are not allowed to directly communicate with other module.
 Every communication is handled by the main object (`WeartherApp`).
 To achieve this, all modules inherited [Backbone.Event][bbevent] class so it can call `trigger` method.

-`WeartherApp` then load all them odules an listens to the broadcast messages and react accordingly
+`WeartherApp` then load all the modules and listens to the broadcast messages and react accordingly

 ```
 *Location.js*